AYUSH Counselling 2025

 Process:

-• Register for AACCC-UG Counseling.
+• Register for AACCC-UG Counselling.

 • Pay the Counselling Fee (Non-Refundable Registration Fee + Security Deposit Money).